Skip to content

 If you do submit an issue, note the Feedback ID number you receive; it will be used in any follow-up between you and Apple.
 You can review the feedback you’ve filed or drafted in Feedback Assistant and on the AppleSeed website.
 Apple will often ask for additional information.
 These conversations will happen in Feedback Assistant.
 Your prompt response to their questions makes it more likely that issues can be addressed before release.

 One thing to keep in mind when considering whether to file feedback is that when you do so, you’re helping yourself and the community of Apple admins and users.
 Multiple reports of a problem may help Apple prioritize one issue over another.
-You may find an issue that other admins didn’t, but which will affect them later.
+You may find an issue that another admin didn’t but which will affect them later.
 Apple has these pre-release periods both to give customers time to react and adapt to changes and to ensure software quality.
-Your feedback is how they can do that.
+Your feedback is critical to the company’s efforts.

 About Kandji